winitzki/scall/tutorial/programming_dhall.md

 as practiced in languages such as OCaml, Haskell, Scala, and others.

 Dhall is positioned as an open-source language for programmable configuration files.
-The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other programmable or templated configuration formats.
+The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other templated or programmable configuration formats.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other issues behind the design of Dhall.

-This book's view is that Dhall is a powerful, purely functional programming language that has different applications:
+This book's view is that Dhall may be used as:
-- a template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats
+- a powerful template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats
-- a fully specified and tested industry-strength interpreter for a simple purely functional programming language, useful for studying various language-independent aspects of functional programming
+- a fully specified and tested industrial-strength interpreter for a simple purely functional programming language, useful for studying various language-independent aspects of functional programming
 - a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details

-The book focuses on the last two applications.
+The book focuses on the last two use cases.

 Although most code examples are in Dhall, much of the material of the book has a wider applicability.
 The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination,